ThePrez/ServiceCommander-IBMi/README.md

 ### Cluster mode methodologies

 There are two methodologies that can be used for the load-balancing activity:
-1. **http**: This methodology has more customization options (for instance, microcaching, handling http headers, "sticky" sessions, etc) but only works with the http protocol
+1. **http**: This methodology has more customization options (for instance, microcaching, handling http headers, "sticky" sessions, etc) but only works with the http protocol.
+To enable, you must manually edit the "cluster.conf" file that is created when your service is first started.
 2. **stream** _(default)_: This methodology has less overhead than 'http', but also has fewer configuration options.
 However, it works with most protocols.

 ### Cluster mode advanced configuration